Reimbursement for Work Related Expenses

 Q: Are employees in California entitled to be reimbursed for the cost of using their personal vehicles for work-related activities?

 A: Yes.
 In California, if employees use their personal vehicles to travel on company business, Employers must reimburse employees for the cost of that travel.
-Employers can reimburse employees in a number of ways:
+Consult with an experienced employment law attorney regarding the three ways employers can reimburse employees who use their personal vehicle on the job.

 Employers are NOT required to reimburse employees for mileage driven commuting to or from work.
 The same goes for other transportation costs incurred in commuting to and from work.